If you are considering letting staff go, please read the following information:

 If your business is in the tourism or hospitality sector, please read the following information:

-- From 15 July your VAT bill will be slashed by the UK Government.
-VAT will be cut from 20 per cent to 5 per cent on goods and services that fall into the following brackets: food, accommodation or attractions.
+- The UK Government is maintaining the cut in VAT to 5 per cent until 31 March 2020.
+VAT has been cut from 20 per cent to 5 per cent on goods and services that fall into the following brackets: food, accommodation or attractions.
 This includes hotels, restaurants, theme parks and more.
-VAT on these goods and services will remain at 5 per cent for six months.
-Further guidance should be issued by HMRC in due course.
+VAT on these goods and services will remain at 5 per cent until 31 March 2020 instead of rising again on 13 January as previously planned.

 Your business may be eligible for rates relief:

 - If your business occupies a property in the retail, hospitality, tourism or aviation sectors you should be eligible for a 100 per cent discount on your rates bill for 1 year from 1 April 2020.
 This will cover a range of businesses, including restaurants, bars, pubs, cafes, shops, cinemas, bingo halls and letting agents.
 This discount will also cover airports and aviation businesses that are based as airports.
 Relief will be granted regardless of the rateable value of the property.
 The property must be occupied in order to be eligible.

 - Your business will be eligible for a 1.6 per cent relief regardless of rateable value.
 This measure effectively freezes the poundage rate for the coming year.
 This will not need to be applied for – it will automatically be applied to your bill.